MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/01-Build-your-first-declarative-agent/03-add-starter-prompts.md

 This exercise should take approximately **10** minutes to complete.

-## Define starter prompts
+## Define suggested prompts

 In Copilot Studio:

 1. Navigate to your **Product Support** agent's **Overview** page.
 1. In the **Suggested Prompts** section, select **Add suggested prompts**.
-1. Add the following six starter prompts:
+1. Add the following prompts:

       | Title                  | Prompt                                              |
       |------------------------|--------------------------------------------------|